labordynamicsinstitute/replicability-training/videoconferencing_rules_and_etiquette.md

     - if in a big room, introduce yourself when speaking (the far end may not always be able to clearly see your face).
 This is not necessary when in a single-person location.
 - Don't carry on side conversations.
     - Especially not with the microphone on!
-- We may ask you to share your screen to help troubleshoot issues.
-Please familiarize yourself with this feature.

 ### Sources